Master of Science

 Mulching over seismic lines, upon completion of surveys, has been proposed as a best management practice to help reduce its environmental impact.
 The new experimental set-up enabled field-scale remediation techniques to be tested, and was used to investigate the effects of using mulch of the removed tree canopy on thermally mitigating permafrost thaw.
 Freeze-thaw cycles with and without the mulch enabled its effects to be tested.
 The data was assimilated into a coupled heat and water transport numerical model, which allowed quantification of the key physical parameters.
 An analysis was conducted on the combined effects of mulch thickness, antecedent moisture conditions and meteorological interactions.
 The mulch had beneficial effects on slowing thaw, by decoupling the subsurface from meteorological forcing and impeding heat conduction.
 Results indicate that mulching is an effective technique to reduce permafrost degradation and provides a scientific basis to assess the mitigation measure.
 This study will provide guidance in ensuring that northern exploration is performed in a more environmentally sustainable manner.

 Mohammed, Aaron A., "Mitigating permafrost degradation due to linear disturbances in sub-arctic peatlands" (2013).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 1758.